 2. Keep an eye on repetitive tasks

-Your Wrike workflow report will also show you the average number of changes from one status to another during a weekly basis.
-This is another area that you’ll want to pay close attention to, because it could help you spot some rote tasks that might be able to be automated or shortened.
+Your Wrike workflow report will also show you the average number of changes from one status to another on a weekly basis.
+This is another area that you’ll want to pay close attention to because it could help you spot some rote tasks that might be able to be automated or shortened.

-If you see that your team is moving way more tasks from “planned” to “in progress” than any other status types during a given week, that’s a clue that you could take some manual labor off their plates by finding ways to optimize the start of projects.
-This might involve using a template so they don’t need to start from scratch each time.
+If you see that your team is moving way more tasks from “planned” to “in progress” than any other status type during a given week, that’s a clue that you could take some manual labor off their plates by finding ways to optimize the start of projects.
+This might involve using a template, so they don’t need to start from scratch each time.

 3. Go beyond the data